 Lina, “In Vancouver I love to hit the North Shore Mountains in all forms.
 Hike/trail run/mountain bike or else hit the local slopes, snowshoe and cross country ski in the winter!”

 Jami, “What is your favourite solo adventure?”

 Lina, “SUP to Granite Falls in Deep Cove, or road bike up Mt Seymour then run to dog mountain and back in Vancouver or just go for some runs on Northshore mountains.

 Jami, “Girl Guide Cookie Talk: Do you like the chocolate or vanilla ones best?”

 Lina, “MINT… do you have those in BC?
 Growing up i could eat a whole box of the mint ones in one sitting”

-Check out Lina’s FEAT Canada Talk, her story is inspiring and I can’t wait to follow her journey and see what the future brings!
+Check out the FEAT Canada Talk by Lina Augaitis, her story is inspiring and I can’t wait to follow her journey and see what the future brings!